-Executive functioning skills: Working memory; flexible thinking
+Executive function skills: Working memory; flexible thinking

 Ages: 12 and up

-Executive functioning skills: Flexible thinking
+Executive function skill: Flexible thinking

 Ages: 5 and up

-In this animal-theme game, lions, hippos, giraffes and camels need to cross the bridge over the river.
+In this animal-theme game, lions, hippos, giraffes, and camels need to cross the bridge over the river.
 The trick is, they can only go in a certain order.
 Players have to solve the pattern puzzle to help them get to the other side.
 There are five levels of difficulty in this sequencing challenge.
-That makes it an activity that will grow with grade-schoolers as they get older and their executive functioning skills improve.
+That makes it an activity that will grow with grade-schoolers as they get older and their executive function skills improve.

 Ages: 10 and up

 Here’s a great game for kids who love role-playing.
 With each round, a different Snake Oil player draws a “customer” card.
-It tells them what character they are—rock star, clown, doctor, etc. The other players draw cards with words that they can combine to make up zany products, like a “Rubber Fish” to sell to that character.
+It tells them what character they are — rock star, clown, doctor, etc. The other players draw cards with words that they can combine to make up zany products, like a “Rubber Fish” to sell to that character.
 Kids have to figure out what the product might do, how to pitch it well, and how their characters might respond.
 It’s a fun way to get them thinking on their feet.